Bio

 I am fairly fluent in French and Spanish and speak a smattering of Russian (I can count to ten and say “I don’t understand” like a native speaker).
 I remember less Italian than I believe I do, and it has gotten me into trouble.

 I was born in Boston, Massachusetts but grew up mostly in Connecticut, after detours to Alabama and Pennsylvania.
-My husband and I now live in the northern Virginia suburbs of Washington, D.C.
+I now live in the northern Virginia suburbs of Washington, D.C.

-While living in London in the ’90s, I wrote my first novel, Moscow Nights, (Piatkus Books, London, 2000), which was based on my experiences in the former Soviet Union during the waning days of the Gorbachev era.
+While living in London with my family in the ’90s, I wrote my first novel, Moscow Nights, (Piatkus Books, London, 2000), which was based on my experiences in the former Soviet Union during the waning days of the Gorbachev era.
 In 2016 it was re-released in the US in print and as an e-book by Speaking Volumes.
-(These days it seems more like a historical mystery since our complicated, fraught relationship with Russia today bears no resemblance to what it was when I lived there—especially since the Russian invasion of Ukraine.)

-Back home in the US, I began writing the Virginia wine country mysteries; the first six books were published in hardcover by Scribner and paperback by Pocket Books: The Merlot Murders, The Chardonnay Charade, The Bordeaux Betrayal, The Riesling Retribution, The Viognier Vendetta (published in paperback as The Vintage Vendetta), and The Sauvignon Secret.
+Back home in the US after our time in London, I began writing the Virginia wine country mysteries; the first six books were published in hardcover by Scribner and paperback by Pocket Books: The Merlot Murders, The Chardonnay Charade, The Bordeaux Betrayal, The Riesling Retribution, The Viognier Vendetta (published in paperback as The Vintage Vendetta), and The Sauvignon Secret.
 I took a five-year break to write two other books, but returned to Virginia wine country in 2015.
 The next four books, published by Minotaur Books, are The Champagne Conspiracy, The Vineyard Victims, Harvest of Secrets, and The Angels’ Share.
 The French Paradox and Bitter Roots are available from Severn House.
-I’m currently writing the 13th wine country mystery due out in 2025.
+I’m currently writing Deeds Left Undone, the 13th wine country mystery due out in 2025.

-Set in the heart of horse and hunt country in the fictitious village of Atoka, Virginia, Lucie Montgomery, the young woman who is the main character, returns home from France after her father’s death to take over running the family vineyard on farmland that has belonged to her ancestors since the French and Indian War.
+Set in the heart of horse and hunt country in the fictitious village of Atoka, Virginia, Lucie Montgomery, who is the main character of these books, returns home from France after her father’s death to take over running the family vineyard on farmland that has belonged to her ancestors since the French and Indian War.
 What links the series together is a present-day mystery that always intersects with an event from Virginia’s rich, fascinating history—and there is much to draw from, beginning with the Revolutionary War to the Civil War and Prohibition.
-As I wrote the books I had the good fortune to learn about the process of growing grapes and making wine from two top Virginia winemakers: the late Juanita Swedenburg of Swedenburg Estate Vineyard (now Greenhill Winery and Vineyards) in Middleburg and Rick Tagg of Delaplane Winery in Delaplane.
+As I wrote the books I had the good fortune to learn about the process of growing grapes and making wine from two top Virginia winemakers: the late Juanita Swedenburg of Swedenburg Estate Vineyard (now Greenhill Winery and Vineyards) in Middleburg and Rick Tagg of Delaplane Cellars in Delaplane.

 Over the years, the books have been nominated for the Mary Higgins Clark Award and the Library of Virginia People’s Choice Award; The Riesling Retribution won the 2009 Gourmand World Cookbook Award for Best U.S. Wine Literature Book.
 The French Paradox was named one of the best mysteries of 2021 by The Strand magazine.